PHP cron events

 Is this feature dangerous?

 The user capability required to create, edit, and execute PHP code via WP Crontrol exactly matches that which is required to edit PHP files in a standard WordPress installation.
-Therefore, the user access level required to execute arbitrary PHP code does not change with WP Crontrol activated.
+Therefore the user access level required to execute PHP code does not change with WP Crontrol activated.

-If you wish to prevent PHP cron events from being added or edited on your site then you can define either the DISALLOW_FILE_MODS
+If you wish to prevent PHP cron events from being added or edited on your site then you can do one of the following:

 or DISALLOW_FILE_EDIT